 Neil Perry Quotes in Dead Poets Society

 The Dead Poets Society quotes below are all either spoken by Neil Perry or refer to Neil Perry.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Hyperion edition of Dead Poets Society published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Hyperion edition of Dead Poets Society published in 2006.).

 Neil Perry Character Timeline in Dead Poets Society

 The timeline below shows where the character Neil Perry appears in Dead Poets Society.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...“discipline” banner, ands Knox explains that discipline is “respect for parents, teachers, and headmaster.”
 Finally, Neil Perry, carrying “excellence,” explains, monotonously, “excellence is the result of hard work.” (full context)

 ...say goodbye to them.
 Charlie Dalton and Knox Overstreet’s parents hug their children affectionately, while Neil Perry’s father just stands stiffly by his son.
 Todd Anderson, whose parents aren’t in attendance,... (full context)

 ...former students in the photographs are whispering, “Carpe Diem.”
 Abruptly, the bell rings.
 After class, Neil observes that the lesson was “different.”
 Cameron worries that Mr. Keating is going to test... (full context)